morganmueller/rsv-portal/public/content/sections/aboutPageSectionText.md

 * A case investigation for a confirmed, probable, or suspect **COVID-19** case determined that **COVID-19** was the cause of death or contributed to the death

 ## Flu‑associated pediatric deaths
-All deaths in children under 18 associated with Flu are reported to the NYC Health Department, as required by the <a href="https://www.nyc.gov/site/doh/providers/reporting-and-services/notifiable-diseases-and-conditions-reporting-central.page" target="_blank" rel="noopener noreferrer">NYC Health Code</a>.
+All deaths in children under 18 associated with flu are reported to the NYC Health Department, as required by the <a href="https://www.nyc.gov/site/doh/providers/reporting-and-services/notifiable-diseases-and-conditions-reporting-central.page" target="_blank" rel="noopener noreferrer">NYC Health Code</a>.

 ## Health inequities
 Data received from emergency departments and electronic laboratory reports often lack information on demographic characteristics, such as race and ethnicity.
 Race and ethnicity information is most complete for **COVID-19** cases and deaths.
 The NYC Health Department continues to work to improve completeness of this information for other illnesses.